 This is a combination of a lot of recipes.
 It should work well in a convection oven or an air fryer.
 I have to try it on a regular baking oven to see if it gets as crispy.

 One of the keys to great tasting chicken is to season the chicken before you add the coating.
-You can’t count on the coating to carry all the seasoning.
+You cannot count on the coating to carry all the seasoning.

 I have used herb stuffing mix (blended in a food processor) as a quick and flavorful coating.